Nowadays, with everything being a one-click purchase, saving money has become the very least of our priorities.

 Got a raise?
 Instead of adjusting or changing your lifestyle, put all that money into your savings.

-Pretend like you’ve never received it.
+Pretend as if you’ve never received it.

 And since you are already used to living off your old income, the impact that this will have on you will be minimal to none.